toitware/toit-semver/README.md

   semver-f := SemanticVersion.parse string-f
   semver-g := SemanticVersion.parse string-g

-  // compare two objects: prints "f is later than g." if semver-f > semver-g:
+  // Compare two objects: prints "f is later than g." if semver-f > semver-g:
     print "f is later than g."
   else:
     print "g is later than f."

-  // compare two objects: prints "f and g are different." if semver-f == semver-g:
+  // Compare two objects: prints "f and g are different." if semver-f == semver-g:
     print "f and g are the same."
   else: